Deterministic Fast Scrambling with Neutral Atom Arrays: acknowledgments

 \section{acknowledgments}

 We thank Jon Pritchard, Monika Schleier-Smith, Hans Peter B\"{u}chler, and Simon Evered for stimulating and helpful discussions.
 GSB is supported by the DOE GeoFlow program (DE-SC0019380).
-Work at the University of Strathclyde was supported by the EPSRC Programme Grant DesOEQ (EP/P009565/1), the EPSRC Hub inQuantum Computing and simulation (EP/T001062/1), the European Union’s Horizon 2020 research and innovation program under grant agreement No. 817482 PASQuanS, and EOARD via AFOSR grant number FA9550-18-1-0064.
+Work at the University of Strathclyde was supported by the EPSRC Programme Grant DesOEQ (EP/P009565/1), the EPSRC Quantum Technologies Hub for Quantum Computing and simulation (EP/T001062/1), the European Union’s Horizon 2020 research and innovation program under grant agreement No. 817482 PASQuanS, and AFOSR grant number FA9550-18-1-0064.
+SW was supported by the European Union under the ERC consolidator grant SIRPOL (grant N. 681208).

 \onecolumngrid

 {S\arabic{figure}} {S\arabic{equation}}